marcoww6/cointracker/README.md

 $ docker-compose up --build
 ```

 Visit `http://localhost:5085` in your browser.
 The app should be up & running.
+If you have `Error: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: ` on mac, change credsStore to credStore in ~/.docker/config.json.

 <br />